JoyHak/awesome-notepad-plus-plus/README.md

 ## Customization
 All settings are in individual files.
 Each plugin has an intuitive interface and is easy to set up.
 Below is a list of files and dirs that contain various customization elements. *Please read the comments in the files and the links to the plugins listed below.
 They will help you add something of your own or change the available parameters.*
 - Syntax highlighting is configured by files in two directories
- - The internal syntax highlighting of basic keywords, operators, and functions is found in the files here: `C:\Users\ToYu\Notepad++\userDefineLangs`. *[Here](https://npp-user-manual.org/docs/user-defined-language-system/) you can find how to configure internal syntax highlighting using user-defines languages.*
+ - The internal syntax highlighting of basic keywords, operators, and functions is found in the files here: `.\Notepad++\userDefineLangs`. *[Here](https://npp-user-manual.org/docs/user-defined-language-system/) you can find how to configure internal syntax highlighting using user-defines languages.*
- - Syntax highlighting using the [Regex plugin](https://github.com/Ekopalypse/EnhanceAnyLexer) is configured in the file: `C:\Users\ToYu\Notepad++\plugins\Config\EnhanceAnyLexer\EnhanceAnyLexerConfig.ini`. *The directory contains finished languages.
+ - Syntax highlighting using the [Regex plugin](https://github.com/Ekopalypse/EnhanceAnyLexer) is configured in the file: `.\Notepad++\plugins\Config\EnhanceAnyLexer\EnhanceAnyLexerConfig.ini`. *The directory contains finished languages.
 To add your own syntax highlghting, read the comments in the file and look at my regexes.
 You can find new languages [here](https://github.com/notepad-plus-plus/userDefinedLanguages).*
 <details><summary>Details</summary>

 ```fsharp